This Issues and Insights discusses recent changes to Connecticut’s taxes.

 - Connecticut is the only state that still imposes a gift tax, which is unified with the Connecticut estate tax in the same way as the federal estate and gift tax system.

-- Recent legislation modified the CT tax law, specifically the estate and gift tax.
+- Recent legislation modified the Connecticut tax law, specifically the estate and gift tax.

-- We encourage you to consult with your tax advisor to review your estate plan in light of these changes to the CT tax system.
+- We encourage you to consult with your tax advisor to review your estate plan in light of these changes to Connecticut taxes.

 Please read important disclosures at the end of the article.Download Article